Bio in Three Acts

 Ann and Paul embarked upon a rich, joyful period of touring, traveling, and giving workshops and talks together.
 She wrote a second book, the best-selling In Love with the Mystery, and was thrilled to learn that Oprah Winfrey keeps the book on her nightstand.
 Another honour arrived when she received the Queen Elizabeth II Diamond Jubilee Medal for service to Canada.
 One of Ann and Paul’s final projects together was an interview for the PBS documentary, Where is the Quietest Place on Earth.
 A month before Paul’s death in 2014, he and Ann, with their friend and colleague Ed Henderson, recorded a still-to-be-released album, The Beloved.

 Ann continues to write, tour, perform, deliver workshops, and give keynote talks.
 She recently sang at the Angkor Wat International Film Festival in Cambodia, and at the Marginal Arts Festival (inspired by George Ryga) in Summerland.
-Her newest full-length musical, She is Returning, co-created with Edward Henderson and David Feinstein, is in development.
+Her newest full-length musical, The Mysteries, co-created with Edward Henderson and David Feinstein, is in development.
 Her workshops inevitably draw enthusiastic participants, and – as an indefatigable and lifelong storyteller – she has started writing another book.